maziac/DeZog/documentation/UnitTests.md

 # Caveats

-If you use a .sna file the inherit start address is simply ignored.
+If you use a .sna file the inherited start address is simply ignored.
 You can use .sna and plain .obj files for unit tests. .tap files will not work as the loading is emulated.